 1. The API invoker performs service API invocation according to the interface of the service API by sending a service API invocation request towards the AEF which exposes the service API towards the API invoker.
 The AEF acts as an access control entity.

-2. If the access control policy is not configured with AEF, then the AEF may obtain the access control policy configuration from the CAPIF core function.
+2. If the access control policy is not configured with AEF, then the AEF may obtain the access control policy configuration from the CAPIF core function as described in clause 8.12.3.

 3. Upon receiving the service API invocation request from the API invoker, the AEF checks for configuration for access control.
 As per the configuration for access control, the AEF performs access control on the service API invocation request as per the operator policy.